Eemelinen/photowall_planner/readme.md

-## Testing deploying on heroku.

-Hosting express backend and React front end on same server.
+## Template for hosting react and express on same server.